 My name is Eric Rivera.
-In 2005, my training partners Mark Trillas and later, Vinny Scotto, created Florida Sanshou & Muay Thai (FSMT).
+In 2005, my training partner Vinny Scotto and I created Florida Sanshou & Muay Thai (FSMT).
 Our goal at the beginning was simple; create a website to help promote our local Sanshou team that was competing throughout Florida.
 The company slowly grew from promoting Sanshou in Florida, to promoting both Sanshou and Muay Thai in Florida.
 And from promoting Sanshou and Muay Thai fighters from our own gym, to promoting and following the careers of our fighting friends nationwide.
 Ever since my first trip to Thailand, I knew Muay Thai would be an important part of my life forever.
 During training sessions, speaking with friends, and posting on Facebook, Twitter, etc…I tended to repeat one phrase constantly; That phrase was “Muay Thai is Life”.
 For me, my business partners, and all of those I have met in this sport, Muay Thai is far more than a combat sport, it is a way of life.
 Therefore the name of our site once again changed from FSMT to Muay Thai is Life.

 Since our humble beginnings in 2005, we have traveled to many places, met a lot of great people, been inspired by hundreds of incredible fighters, and become even more obsessed with the sports of Muay Thai, Kickboxing, and Sanshou.
 Our goal now is to take Muay Thai is Life in a new direction.
 I have always wanted to help promote Muay Thai and Kickboxing in the U.S. With the explosion of MMA, Muay Thai and Kickboxing have enjoyed a revitalized popularity.
 However, most people see Muay Thai and Kickboxing as simply an art that comprises the sport we now refer to as MMA or Mixed Martial Arts, failing to realize that Muay Thai and Kickboxing are in themselves incredibly exciting sports that with the right promotion can stand on their own and entertain many a combat sport enthusiast.